Paleogenetics: Evolution of culture

 Looking at DNA can give insight into lifestyles of people of the past.
-Neandertal DNA shows that they lived in small temporary communities.
+Paleogenetic research has linked genetic changes to cultural and behavioral development in early human life.
+Neanderthal DNA shows that they lived in small temporary communities.
 DNA analysis can also show dietary restrictions and mutations, such as the fact that Homo neanderthalensis was lactose-intolerant.
+Studies of ancient farming communities have shown how the migration of agriculture and animal domestication in Europe during the Neolithic period was accompanied by genetic mixing between near eastern farmers and local hunters and gatherers.
+Such findings have made it easy to compare the genetic data with cultural transitions documented in archaeological records.